The Fox and the Crow (Aesop)

 The Fox and the Crow is one of Aesop's Fables, numbered 124 in the Perry Index.
-There are early Latin and Greek versions and the fable may even have been portrayed on an ancient Greek vase.
-The story is used as a warning against listening to flattery.
+Early Latin and Greek versions and the fable exist, and it may even have been depicted on an ancient Greek vase.
+The story serves as a cautionary tale against heeding flattery.

 The story

-In the fable a crow has found a piece of cheese and retired to a branch to eat it.
-A fox, wanting it for himself, flatters the crow, calling it beautiful and wondering whether its voice is as sweet to match.
-When it lets out a caw, the cheese falls and is devoured by the fox.
+In the fable, a crow has found a piece of cheese and retired to a branch to eat it.
+A fox, wanting it for himself, flatters the crow, calling her beautiful and wondering whether her voice is as sweet to match.
+When the crow lets out a caw, the cheese falls and is devoured by the fox.

 The earliest surviving versions of the fable, in both Greek and Latin, date from the 1st century of the Common Era.
 Evidence that it was well known before then comes in the poems of the Latin poet Horace, who alludes to it twice.
 Addressing a maladroit sponger called Scaeva in his Epistles, the poet counsels guarded speech for "if the crow could have fed in silence, he would have had better fare, and much less of quarreling and of envy".

 The second reference to the fable appears in Horace's satire on legacy hunting (II.5):